VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `--fmt-version`

-Pass scalafmt version before running it.
-This overrides whatever value is configured in the .scalafmt.conf file.
+Pass scalafmt version before running it (3.5.9 by default).
+If passed, this overrides whatever value is configured in the .scalafmt.conf file.

 ## Help options